This post may contain affiliate links, please see my disclosure policy to learn more.

 My family loves this salad.
 It’s a great side dish for almost any meal.
 One of my go-to salads to take to BBQs and outings in the summer.
 It is very similar to the Broccoli salad served at the Walmart deli counter, but you control what goes into it.

 The original recipe called for 1/2 cup of sugar, it was way too sweet for my taste and I cut the amount in half for this recipe.
 Feel free to taste the dressing before mixing it into the salad and add more sugar if you prefer it sweeter.

 I usually make it lower carb by using a sugar substitute.
 I kept sugar in the recipe below but you can definitely use a sugar substitute and no one will know.
-If you are going for a low carb salad you can leave out the raisins or try to find sugar free dried cranberries to use as a sub.
+If you are going for a low-carb salad, you can leave out the raisins or find sugar-free dried cranberries to use as a sub.

 You will need a 12 oz to 1 pound package of bacon cooked and crumbled, I cook mine in the oven while chopping all of the vegetables.
 See my Oven Baked Bacon recipe for reference.

 A pound of broccoli should yield approximately 6 cups when chopped.
-Buy more if you don’t plan on using all of the stalk in the salad.
+Buy more if you don’t plan on using all of the stalks in the salad.